Assassination of Qasem Soleimani: Assassination plot by Asif Merchant

 On July 16, 2024, in the aftermath of the attempted assassination of Donald Trump, the United States Secret Service revealed details about an Iranian plot to assassinate Donald Trump.
 Adrienne Watson, a spokesperson for the U.S. National Security Council, said that the plot was believed to be in revenge for the assassination of Qasem Soleimani.

 An Iranian foreign ministry spokesperson called the allegations "malicious" and "unsubstantiated".
 The acting Iranian minister of foreign affairs rejected the claim and said it wanted a "legal path to bring [Trump] to justice" for ordering the assassination of Soleimani.
 It pointed out that from the perspective of the Islamic Republic of Iran, "Trump is a criminal who must be prosecuted and punished in a court of law for ordering the assassination of General Soleimani."

 Three weeks later, on August 6, 2024, it was revealed that a Pakistani man with connections to Iran, Asif Merchant, tried to recruit people for the assignment, with one turning into an informant for the FBI.
 Merchant was arrested in Houston, Texas on July 12, just before attempting to leave the United States.

 Donald Trump Jr. called the plot "the greatest political endorsement ever", saying that "when people like Iran want to take you out, that probably means it's good for America, bad for Iran."

 During a visit to the United States in 2024, Israeli Prime Minister Benjamin Netanyahu raised concerns about Iran while addressing a joint session of Congress, warning of the threats posed to both Israel and the United States, including the recent assassination attempt on Trump by Iran.
 In response, Trump published a post alongside a video clip on his social media platform, Truth Social, invoking the possibility of his assassination and calling for the annihilation of Iran in such an event.
 "If they do 'assassinate President Trump,' which is always a possibility, I hope that America obliterates Iran, wipes it off the face of the Earth.
-If that does not happen, American Leaders will be considered 'gutless' cowards!" he wrote, echoing rhetoric reminiscent of his most incendiary statements while in office.
+If that does not happen, American Leaders will be considered 'gutless' cowards!" he wrote, echoing rhetoric reminiscent of his most incendiary statements on Iran.

+On March 6, 2026, Merchant was convicted in New York City of murder for hire in the plot to kill Trump.
+Merchant testified that he participated unwillingly to protect his family in Tehran, whereas the Iranian government denied involvement.